terrylinhaochen/terrylinhaochen.github.io/_posts/2024-10-19-the_beginning.md

 ---
 layout: post
-title: The Beginning"
+title: One post to start them all
-date: 2024-10-19
+date: 2024-10-17
 author: Terry Chen
 ---

-This is the content of your first blog post.
+Inspiration unlocks the future, technology will catch up. -Hayao Miyazaki